 Drinking from the same chalice signifies the perfect communion of life and the indissoluble union of the marriage bond.
 The breaking of the glass serves to symbolize and to remind the spouses of their conjugal fidelity; it is not permitted to others to break that which God rendered one body.
-60

 It worth noting it that this custom is found also in the Jewish marriage ceremony in which the couple drink from a single cup of wine and later that cup is smashed under foot.
-This custom signifies as indicative of the indissoluble unity of the spouses.61
+This custom signifies as indicative of the indissoluble unity of the spouses.

 After the rite of communion, the ritual of exchange of the rings between the spouses takes place.
 The exchange of the rings gives expression to the fact that in marriage the spouses will constantly be complementing each other.
 Each will be enriched by the union.
 The exchange of rings represents a pledge to share and exchange both their physical and spiritual goods, a pledge of eternal love and devotion.
-However, in the early East Syrian marriage rite, the exchange of rings did not exist.
-Previously, the groom would give the bride a ring as a sign of his love and fidelity.
+However, in the early

-58 BADGER, Nestorians Rituals, vol. 2, p.
+&lt;sup>58 BADGER, Nestorians Rituals, vol. 2, p.
 274.

-59 Vat.
+&lt;sup>59 Vat.
 Syr.
 151, 148r.

-60 DE MEESTER, Studi sui sacramenti amministrati second il rito bizantino, Roma 1947, p.
+&lt;sup>60 DE MEESTER, Studi sui sacramenti amministrati second il rito bizantino, Roma 1947, p.
 280.

-61 VELLIAN, "Marriage Customs of the Knanites," Christian Orient 9 (1988), p.
+&lt;sup>61 VELLIAN, "Marriage Customs of the Knanites," Christian Orient 9 (1988), p.
 37; cf. EDAKALATHUR, The Theology of Marriage in the East Syrian Tradition, Rome 1994, p.
 160.